Trackers are some of my favorite Bullet Journal page ideas, and in this post, we’ll discuss water tracking and how it can help you.

 Our bodies are 60% water, so staying hydrated has a hugely positive effect on your health.

-I think you might be surprised by some of these benefits because I surely was.
+You might be surprised by some of these benefits because I surely was.

 I always find that it’s easier to set a new habit when you know how exactly it improves you and your life, so here are some perks you get from staying hydrated: